whyliuxing/reverse-engineering-journal/README.md

   + Compiler places a pointer immediately prior to the class vtable.
 It points to a structure that contains information on the name of class that owns the vtable
 * Memory spaces for global objects are allocated at compile-time and placed in data or bss section of binary
 * Use Name Mangling to support Method Overloading (multiple functions with same name but accept different parameters).
 Since in PE or ELF format, a function is only labeled with its name

-## *64-Bit (12/14/16)*
-* All addresses and pointers are 64 bits
-* All general-purpose registers have increased in size, tho 32-bit versions can still be accessed
-* Some general-purpose registers (RDI, RSI, RBP, and RSP) supports byte accesses
-* There are twice as many general-purpose registers.
-The new one are labeled R8 - R15
-* DWORD (32-bit) version can be accessed as R8D.
-WORD (16-bit) version are accessed with a W suffix like R8W.
-Byte version are accessed with an L suffix like R8L
-* Supports instruction pointer-relative addressing.
-Unlike x86, referencing data will not use absolute address but rather an offset from RIP
-* Calling conventions: Parameters are passed to registers.
-Additional one are stored on stack
-  + Windows: first 4 parameters are placed in RCX, RDX, R8, and R9
-  + Linux: first 6 parameters are placed in RDI, RDX, RCX, R8, and R9
-* In 32-bit code, stack space can be allocated and unallocated in middle of the function using push or pop.
-However, in 64-bit code, functions cannot allocate any space in the middle of the function
-* Nonleaf functions are sometimes called frame functions because they require a stack frame.
-All nonleaf functions are required to allocate 0x20 bytes of stack space when they call a function.
-This allows the function being called to save the register parameters (RCX, RDX, R8, and R9) in that space.
-If a function has any local stack variables, it will allocate space for them in addition to the 0x20 bytes
-* Structured exception handling in x64 does not use the stack.
-In 32-bit code, the fs:[0] is used as a pointer to the current exception handler frame, which is stored on the stack so that each function can define its own exception handler
-* Easier in 64-bit code to differentiate between pointers and data values.
-The most common size for storing integers is 32 bits and pointers are always 64 bits
-* RBP is treated like another GPR.
-As a result, local variables are referenced through RSP

 ## *ELF Files (1/20/17)*
 ![ELF Layout - from wikipedia](https://upload.wikimedia.org/wikipedia/commons/7/77/Elf-layout--en.svg)